Inexpensive ancient coins: $5-$15

 Old ticket says "1500's

-Castille & Leon" I don't know thee coins, so I hope you do! [$5]
+Castille & Leon" I don't know these coins, so I hope you do! [$5]

 Pair #1 of photos. $5, your choice.

-top left sold, top second from left sold, bottom row, third from left sold
+top left sold, top second from left sold, bottom row, third from left sold, top right sold.

 Botttom left SOLD.